rmjiang7/ft-lab/llm/inference/README.md

 - [Inference Script](#inference-script)

   This script is a barebones wrapper around loading and calling a model from python.
-Use this to build out applications further
+Use this to build out applications further.
+You can also take a look at the `Inference_with_LLMs` notebook for running this interactively.

 - [Gradio Frontend](#gradio-frontend)